behzadmn/behzadmn/README.md

 - 👋 Hi, I’m @behzadmn
 - 👀 I’m interested in every kind of programming
-- 🌱 I’m currently learning depops
+- 🌱 I’m currently learning devops
 - 💞️ I’m looking to collaborate on any thing
-- 📫 How to reach me here
+- 📫 I'm a NDS strategy trading student.